xinwenfu/VChat_TRUN/README.md

 		<img src="Images/I11.png" width=600>

 		* See that the EIP is a series of the value `0x42` this is a series of Bs.
 This tells us that we can write an address to that location in order to change the control flow of the target program.
+We use the character 'B' as this stands out in the stack when we are examining the program under a debugger, and this is also an address that will lead to a crashed system state immediately if we try and execute it.
+This way we can more easily examine the behavior of the process, and find the root cause.
-		* *Note:* It took a few runs for this to work and update on Immunity Debugger within the VirtualBox VM.
+		* *Note:* It sometimes takes a few runs for this to work and update on Immunity Debugger within the VirtualBox VM.

 6. Open the `Executable Modules` window from the **views** tab in Immunity Debugger.
 This allows us to see the memory offsets of each dependency VChat uses.
 This will help inform us as to which `jmp esp` instruction we should pick, since we want to avoid any *Windows dynamic libraries* since their base addresses may vary between executions and Windows systems.